mehulagg/gitlab/doc/user/application_security/dast/index.md

   DAST_WEBSITE: https://example.com
 ```

+### DAST.latest.gitlab-ci.yml

 NOTE:
+Introduced in GitLab in 13.8

 To use the latest version of the DAST template, include
 `DAST.latest.gitlab-ci.yml` instead of `DAST.gitlab-ci.yml`.
 See the CI [docs](../../../development/cicd/templates.md#latest-version)
 on template versioning for more information.

+Please note that the latest version may include breaking changes.
+Check the
+[DAST troubleshooting guide](#troubleshooting) if you experience problems.

+### Template options

 There are two ways to define the URL to be scanned by DAST: